googlefonts/fontelemetry/README.md

 # fb-reporter
-A free, open reporting tool for typeface development built on jupyter notebooks
+A free, open reporting library and toolset for typeface development

 ## License

-Copyright 2019 Google, LLC
+Copyright 2019 The Font Bakery Reporter Authors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.